on3iro/vally/README.md

 > There are multiple ways to use _vally_.
 > Case **1.** and **2.** give you the most control over when vally is called (i.e. by binding it on the submit event).
 > Case **3.** handles the common case of validating on blur.
+>
-> 1\.
-Just call the `validate()`-function somewhere inside your event listener
+> 1. Just call the `validate()`-function somewhere inside your event listener
-> 2\.
-If you want to use a validate function with the same configuration on different parts of your code
+> 2. If you want to use a validate function with the same configuration on different parts of your code
 >    create a pre-configured `validate()`-function by calling `makeValidate(config)`.
 This function can then
 >    be used / passed around.
-> 3\.
-You can use `makeValidationWithBlurBindings()` to create automatic validation for every field you specified to fire
->    on the _blur_ event.
+> 3. You can use `makeValidationWithBlurBindings()` to create a function which initializes automatic validation for every field you specified to fire on the _blur_ event.
 This function also returns an array of `removeEventListeners` in case you want to get rid of
 >    the listeners later on.